webtrees/webtrees.github.io/faq/upgrade-numeric.md

 title: FAQ - The upgrade fails with the error “A non well formed numeric value encountered”
 ---

-# FAQ - The upgrade fails with the error “A non well formed numeric value encountered” #
+## The upgrade fails with the error “A non well formed numeric value encountered”

 This error occurs when you are upgrading *from* webtrees <= 1.7.10 on a server running PHP >= 7.1.